stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 * We assume that image data is stored as bytes.

-* A vertex layout is reused to represent the structure of the image data.
+* We reuse the _layout_ specify the structure of the image data.

+* The purpose of the _mapping_ string is covered below.

 ### Image Loader